Xingorno/3DLIVUS/README.md

 </p>

 <p align="justify">
-<em>Note: the architecture of our robotic/mechatronic arm is apparently different from the widely used industrial arm, such as <a href="https://www.kuka.com/en-ca/products/robotics-systems/industrial-robots/lbr-iiwa" target="_blank" rel="noopener noreferrer"><strong>LBR iiwa, KUKA</strong></a>.
+<em>Note: the architecture of our robotic/mechatronic arm is apparently different from the widely used industrial arm, such as <a href="https://www.kuka.com/en-ca/products/robotics-systems/industrial-robots/lbr-iiwa" target="_blank" rel="noopener noreferrer">LBR iiwa, KUKA</a>.
 We designed this arm on purpose, which is to better accommodate with liver tumour ablation procedures.
 For instance, the 3DLIVUS might need to be placed on the opposite side of the patient liver.
 In this setting, the arm should be long enough to easily reach to the target without bothering the standard workflow.
 Using the commerically available robot is challenging to adapt this environment.</em>
 </p>